arxanchain/wallet-sdk-py/README.md

 ## Contributions

-Welcome for any kind of contributions, such as open issues, fix bugs and improve documentation
+We appreciate all kinds of contributions, such as opening issues, fixing bugs and improving documentation.

 ## Install

-The following command will install wallet-sdk-py in your python environment
+The following command will install wallet-sdk-py in your python environment.

 ```sh
 $ pip install -r requirements.txt # install requirements